Anchoring and the teleprompter

 NBCU Academy 101

 Ever wonder how anchors seem to never break eye contact?
-MSNBC Anchor Yasmin Vossoughian explains teleprompters, tips for how to give a natural read and anchoring advice.
+They use a teleprompter!
+MSNBC Anchor Yasmin Vossoughian talks about teleprompters and gives tips for how to give a natural read.

 Teleprompters are just another tool in the anchoring toolbox.
 They help anchors maintain direct eye contact with viewers, drawing them into the show.
 Teleprompters have small screens that display the script, which is then reflected by a mirror that sits over the lens of the camera.
 The small screen shows the script but flipped, and when it is bounced off the mirror it is readable to the anchor.

-Some teleprompters are operated automatically, advancing when it registers your voice.
-Other teleprompters are advanced by anchors with a remote control.
+Some teleprompters advance automatically when they register your voice.
+Other teleprompters advance with the use of a remote control.

 Reporters and anchors need to sound more natural when reading the script.
 Some tips to master delivery and sounding natural include: